Ankit Trivedi

+Poet Ankit Trivedi breathes the Gujarati language.
+He resides in the hearts of every Gujarati around the world.
+His writings and his voice carry a stream of positivity.
+With 57 published books, he has immensely enriched Gujarati literature.
+He has also written 6 plays, 2 films, 1 daily television series (260 episodes), and 9 film and non-film audio albums—all of which have been highly popular.
+The films he has written have a unique perspective.

+He writes highly popular columns in newspapers such as "Offbeat" and "Jeevan na Hakaar ni Kavita" (Poetry of Life’s Positivity).
+He is the only Gujarati poet with over 150,000 subscribers on YouTube.
+His Instagram and Facebook reels and talks are enjoyed by over 2 million Gujaratis every day on average.

+Listening to him live is a magical experience.
+People from other languages also admire him for the depth of his language and emotions.
+His style has created a distinct and graceful imprint in Gujarati literature.

+For his admirers and followers, Ankit Trivedi is the peacock feather of the Gujarati language.

 Early life

 Trivedi was born in Ahmedabad, Gujarat to Amarishkumar and Jayshribahen.
 He took his schooling at Ahmedabad and completed a Bachelor of Commerce from Gujarat University.

 Trivedi married Bhumika Trivedi on 12 December 2010.
 They have a daughter named Mitra.

 Works

 Trivedi published his first anthology Gazal Purvak, a collection of ghazals, in 2006, followed by Geet Purvak.
 He published Maitrivishwa in 2006 which is a collection of essays written by him.
 He edited Gazalvishwa, a Gujarati ghazal poetry journal, from 2006 to 2007.